Jojodicus/calunite/README.md

 - Supports multiple calendars with a single config file
 - Recursive merging (with cycle detection)
 - Combined calendars are immediately served with a webserver
+- Hot-reload configuration, no need to stop the container
 - Fast deployment using [Docker](https://www.docker.com/)
 - Written in memory-safe [Go](https://go.dev/)